 Frequent or recurring headaches can be signs of ongoing tension or other medical issues.
-Veterans who have frequent headaches may be experiencing them because of stress or emotional strain, such as experiences in combat, dealing with a job change or family situation, or because of difficult events in the past.
+Veterans who have headache symptoms may be experiencing them because of stress or emotional strain, such as experiences in the military, dealing with a job change or family situation, or because of difficult events in the past.
 Overuse of painkillers, withdrawal from drugs or alcohol, overwork, poor sleep, or irregular meals may also cause severe headaches.

 Some Veterans may have headaches due to whiplash or traumatic brain injury (TBI).
 TBI is the result of injury to the brain when the head is hit or shaken.
 Veterans are at risk for TBI if they were involved in a:

 Blow to the head from a sporting event, fight, or other injury

 If I’m experiencing headaches, what can I do about it right away?

 Try to rest with your eyes closed and head supported

 Practice relaxation techniques, such as deep breathing or taking a warm shower

 Over-the-counter painkillers such as ibuprofen, acetaminophen, or aspirin—taken as directed—may help temporarily, although they can lead to rebound headaches if taken over a long period of time

 “If your head is hurting because of something that happened over there, you owe it to yourself to get checked out for TBI.
 The sooner you know, the sooner you can start dealing with it.”